stumpdk/MySql.Server/README.md

 * **MySqlServer.StartServer()**: Starts the server.

-* **MySqlServer.StartServer(serverPort)**: Starts the server at a specified port.
+* **MySqlServer.StartServer(int serverPort)**: Starts the server at a specified port.
 Nice to have if you have a real MySql server running on the test machine.

 * **MySqlServer.ShutDown()**: Shuts down the server.